TOP

 This New GTA Briefing Session aims to help you understand more about your roles as a full-time research postgraduate student and as a GTA during your study.
 We highly suggest you join this briefing session, as we will introduce the details about this graduation required course to you.

-New GTA Briefing Session
+New GTA Briefing Session for Fall 2023/24

-• Date: 24 August 2022 (Wednesday)
+• Date: 10:30 - 11:30am, 23 August 2023 (Wednesday)

 Detailed information about the briefing will be sent to you via HKUST email.